Setting up an IPv6 Tunnel with OpenBSD

 # sysctl -w net.inet6.ip6.forwarding=1

-and make it persistent by adding the following line to /etc/sysctl.conf:
+To make this setting persistent across reboots, add the following to /etc/sysctl.conf:

 net.inet6.ip6.forwarding=1